-We do monitor the number of hours of physical activity our students do per week as part of their Individual Training Plan.
+We do monitor the number of hours of physical activity our students do each week as part of their Individual Training Plan.
 However, the number of dance classes you want to do each week is a decision you need to make with your parents/guardians and your CAT mentor.

 If you qualify for some or no funding and have to pay fees for the scheme, these can be either paid upfront or spread out throughout the year in 3 termly instalments or 10 monthly payments.

-CAT is a National scheme under the Department of Education.
+CAT is a national scheme under the Department of Education.

 This means that places can be fully or partially funded depending on household income.

 The audition will consist of practical dance sessions containing a creative workshop and a contemporary technique class.

-You will be assessed continually throughout your time on the course and we hope to be able to support you right through to the point that you go on to further vocational training.
+You’ll be assessed continually throughout your time on the course and we hope to be able to support you right through to the point that you go on to further vocational training.

-Most of the Contemporary West Midlands activity takes place at Level 5, Birmingham Hippodrome.
+Most of the Contemporary West Midlands activity takes place at Level 5, in the Birmingham Hippodrome.